lizmat/raku-all-modules/raydiak/Image-PNG-Portable/README.md

 Reading, precompression filters, alpha, palettes, grayscale, non-8-bit channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.

-An installed zlib DLL is temporarily required on Windows, which makes it not entirely ::Portable yet.

 Range checks (UInt, UInt8, and PInt, mentioned below) are disabled pending a Rakudo bugfix.
 Violate them at your peril.